 To recover deleted iPhone text messages follow these simple steps:

 - Install Decipher TextMessage on any Mac or Windows computer.

 - Select "recover" in the menu.

-- Copy and paste the recovered data to computer.
+- Export or copy and paste the recovered SMS data to any text file.

-If you are a law enforcement agency and have any questions about exporting iPhone text messages or recovering deleted iPhone text messages, feel free to contact us via our support page.
+If you are a law enforcement agency and have any questions about exporting iPhone text messages or recovering deleted iPhone text messages, simply send us an email via our product support page.
 We're a USA based software company (San Francisco / Phoenix) and we respond to everyone!